NowakArtur97/Global-Terrorism-API/README.md

 }
 ```

-Then use the token as a Bearer Token using e.g. Postman tool.
+Then use the token as a Bearer Token using e.g. Postman or Swagger on /swagger-ui.html endpoint.

 ## Built With
 - Java 11